0xdmtry/datafusion-regexp-extract-udf/docs/SEMANTICS.md

 **Errors**

 Errors are represented internally via a structured `RegexpExtractError` enum (e.g., `InvalidPattern`, `NegativeIndex`) and are mapped to `DataFusionError::Execution` at the UDF boundary.

+**Invalid pattern**

+With invalid_pattern_mode = EmptyString, an invalid regex pattern yields "" for the affected rows instead of an error; default mode is Error.